Meet multiplayer microgame mayhem in ...

 The WarioWare series has lost one of its defining creative voices.
 Goro Abe, the director behind multiple entries in Nintendo's beloved microgame franchise, has officially retired from the company after more than 25 years of service.

-What Comes Next for Abe
+What comes next for Abe

-The key here is that Abe's transition into academia keeps his expertise within the industry, potentially shaping the next generation of game designers.
+Abe's transition into academia keeps his expertise within the industry, potentially shaping the next generation of game designers.

 Abe's retirement is the latest in a string of notable exits from Nintendo.
 The departures include: